 to refuse participation in unethical procedures.

-Tom Aczel’s professional Emergency Medical Technician (EMT-P) qualifications are also recognised within the Australia, Oceania, South East Asia, China and UK Regions with the Australasian Registry of Emergency Medical Technicians (AREMT) which are comparable to the United States of America National Registry of Emergency Medical Technicians (NREMT) system.
+Tom Aczel’s professional Emergency Medical Technician (EMT-Advanced Care Technician) qualifications are also recognised within the Australia, Oceania, South East Asia, China and UK Regions with the Australasian Registry of Emergency Medical Technicians (AREMT) which are comparable to the United States of America National Registry of Emergency Medical Technicians (NREMT) system.

-AREMT is to be an independent, non governmental and free standing organization established to further the recognition, status and continuing education of EMTs in Australia and overseas.
+AREMT is to be an independent, non governmental and free standing organisation established to further the recognition, status and continuing education of EMTs in Australia and overseas.

-AREMT aims to provide registered EMTs the ability to have their skills recognized in Australia and internationally with other overseas countries whose EMT organizations are affiliated with AREMT and have reciprocation with AREMT.
+AREMT aims to provide registered EMTs the ability to have their skills recognised in Australia and internationally with other overseas countries whose EMT organisations are affiliated with AREMT and have reciprocation with AREMT.

 Tom Aczel is an member of the Australian & New Zealand College of Paramedicine (ANZCP).
 The College represents paramedics and those involved in the pre and out-of-hospital care, in the many forms it takes.
 They have, and they welcome members from all around Australia, New Zealand, and overseas.